WebAssembly/spec/spectec/test-prose/TEST.md

 8. Let (START x)? be start?.
 9. Let moduleinst_0 be { TYPES: $alloctypes(type*); FUNCS: $funcsxv(externval*) ++ (|s.FUNCS| + i_F)^(i_F<|func*|); GLOBALS: $globalsxv(externval*); TABLES: []; MEMS: []; ELEMS: []; DATAS: []; EXPORTS: []; }.
 10. Assert: Due to validation, data* is of the case DATA.
-11. Assert: Due to validation, global* is of the case GLOBAL.
+11. Assert: Due to validation, table* is of the case TABLE.
-12. Let (GLOBAL globaltype expr_G)* be global*.
+12. Let (TABLE tabletype expr_T)* be table*.
-13. Assert: Due to validation, table* is of the case TABLE.
+13. Assert: Due to validation, global* is of the case GLOBAL.
-14. Let (TABLE tabletype expr_T)* be table*.
+14. Let (GLOBAL globaltype expr_G)* be global*.
 15. Assert: Due to validation, elem* is of the case ELEM.
 16. Let (ELEM reftype expr_E* elemmode)* be elem*.
 17. Let instr_S? be (CALL x)?.
 18. Let z be { LOCALS: []; MODULE: moduleinst_0; }.
 19. Push the activation of z to the stack.
-20. Let [val_G]* be $eval_expr(expr_G)*.
+20. Let val_G* be $evalglobals(globaltype*, expr_G*).
-21. Pop the activation of z from the stack.
+21. Pop the activation of z' from the stack.
-22. Push the activation of z to the stack.
+22. Push the activation of z' to the stack.
 23. Let [ref_T]* be $eval_expr(expr_T)*.
-24. Pop the activation of z from the stack.
+24. Pop the activation of _f from the stack.
-25. Push the activation of z to the stack.
+25. Push the activation of z' to the stack.
 26. Let [ref_E]** be $eval_expr(expr_E)**.
-27. Pop the activation of z from the stack.
+27. Pop the activation of _f from the stack.
 28. Let moduleinst be $allocmodule(module, externval*, val_G*, ref_T*, ref_E**).
 29. Let f be { LOCALS: []; MODULE: moduleinst; }.
 30. Push the activation of f with arity 0 to the stack.